H0us5/online-store-with-sales/README.md

 # online-store-with-sales
-The online store project using Webpack, SCSS, Vanilla JS.
+The online store project with basket, form for ordering, sale banners.
+Created with SCSS, Vanilla JS.